"You count the Medals, one, two, and three! Life goes on, anything goes, coming up OOO!"

 Palette Swap: The Panda Arms seem to be a gray-white palette swap of the Tora Arms with a different animal symbol.

-Let's Go Kamen Rider features the Shocker Medal, which has Dai-Shocker's symbol, and the Shocker Legs, which is a gold palette swap of the Condor Legs.
+Let's Go Kamen Rider features the Shocker Medal.
+It confers the Shocker Legs, which are a gold palette swap of the Condor Legs.

 Power Copying: OOO utilizes the Core Medals of the Greeed as his power.